psons/tlog/docs/Tlog User Documentation.md

 A journal location represents single thread of activity for an individual person.
 It has 3 logical sets of information: the future, the present, and the past.
 #### The Future
  - The singular unified backlog of doable in a day tasks in priority order that the individual person intends to work on: The task Backlog
+        - you create Endeavor directories as collections of '* story.md' files thas are squenced lists of tasks to complete.
 #### The present
  - The currently in progress work, or work about to be started.
+        - keeps only a single (representing today) journal file in the jounaldir/yyyy/mm directory
 #### The past
  - The record of completed or abandoned tasks and any notes and files collected in the completion of the tasks
  - The record of unfinished tasks that had to roll to the next time period
+        - keeps resolved files into a subdirectoy of jounaldir/yyyy/mm named resolved

 ##TaskLog draws tasks from competing sources.
 TaskLog users must make decisions about how many tasks should be pulled from various Endeavors into the present day's work, as well as about the order in which those tasks will be listed.